Courses for which I have been a Primary Instructor (University of Michigan)

 (I) Great!
 The beauty of choosing your own writing adventure is that YOU can choose the topics and material you want to focus on in your essays.
 The “theme” for this course is what YOU make it.
 Proceed to (D)

-Courses I have served as Graduate Student Instructor for (University of Michigan)
+Courses for which I have served as Graduate Student Instructor (University of Michigan)

 English Literature to 1660

-I currently work as a tutor for the Writing Center at Henry Ford College, in Dearborn, MI.
+I have also worked as a tutor for the Writing Center at Henry Ford College, in Dearborn, MI.
 This work is part on a Mellon-funded grant to support the Transfer Bridges Program between Henry Ford College and the University of Michigan and is geared toward creating equitable access to writing support between UM and local community colleges.
+P

 What makes certain books “must reads,” certain writers “foundational”?
 What is the difference between “popular fiction” and “literature”?
 In answering these questions, this course challenges the assumptions behind canon formation by asking, what and who do these categories exclude?
 As we read a survey of literature from the medieval period to the present, we will interrogate what makes certain authors and certain texts central and what cultural and historical forces have kept other texts in the margins.
 Together we will explore a variety of texts from the medieval period to the present.
 We will read poetry, plays, short stories, and at least one novel.
 We will read canonical authors such as Shakespeare, highly awarded authors such as Salman Rushdie, as well work from Claudia Rankine, Sappho, and anonymous poets.
 Along the way, we will work to center women writers, writers of color, and LGBTQ writers.
 We will read English and American writers as well as some international texts in English and in translation.